Magic mixture or greasy matter: That's how you recognize good beard oil!

 Broccoli cream (improves the ability to spread, is considered natural, less dangerous silicone substitute)

-hemp seed oil (increases spreading ability, anti-inflammatory, cell-regenerating, cell-renewing)
+hemp seed oil (increases the spreading ability, anti-inflammatory, cell-regenerating, cell-renewing)

 With a combination of the following oils you are guaranteed not to go wrong.
 Combined in this way, the ingredients complement each other, cover the entire spectrum of fatty acids and offer an excellent care effect: